notkrithiramnath/ribbit/README.md

 3. Open the provided local URL in your browser.

 ---
 *Note: This app uses a mock classifier.
-For real predictions, you would need a trained model.*
+For real predictions, you would need a trained model.* # ribbit